-In this article, I'll explain the strategies that I've found particularly effective at controlling side effects in children — which, by the way, also work for adults with ADD.
+In this article, I'll explain the strategies that I've found particularly effective at controlling side effects in children — which, by the way, also work for adults with ADHD.
 Try the strategies with your own child, or yourself.
 Tell your doctor what you are doing — to see what additional help he or she can provide.

 Methylphenidate (Ritalin), dextro-amphetamine (Dexedrine), and dextro-amphetamine/levo-amphetamine (Adderall) have similar side-effect profiles, and the strategies that curb side effects for one medication generally work for the other two, as well.